-Glen finally emerges to a round of applause from the fly's as we saddle up our leg muscles have cooled, shame as we now have to climb to the highest point on the ride.
+Glen finally emerges to a round of applause then saddle up, in the time we waited our leg muscles have cooled, shame as we now have to climb to the highest point on the ride.

 We brow the first hill and put on our jackets as its starting to get cold and is threatening to rain.
 The climbs are steep but the downs are long and gentle.
 The scenery is breathtaking across the isolated moors.

 We stop just out of Allenheads, it was a lucky stop as the wind got up and brought some heavy rain.
 Luckily we were stood under some trees so sheltered until it had passed.
 Into Allenheads a flat ride through the village.
 A short break then a steep climb through the forest to the crest of the last steep hill of the day.
 A nice long rundown towards Rookhope.
 Stephen does an emergency stop.
 He has spotted a road sign saying " Blanchland.
 He calls Amanda'sGrandmother "Blanch" after the Coronation Street character.
 I will let you guess why.